-This free online course teaches therapists how to ensure they can offer the best standard of care post COVID-19.
+This free online course teaches therapists how to ensure they can offer the best standard of care when restoring therapy services post COVID-19.

 How does it work?

 You'll be able to read, watch and listen to multimedia and interactive resources.
-You'll then attend a webinar (or watch it recorded) to discuss what you have learnt, the challenges and solutions.
+You'll then attend a 1 hour webinar on Thursday 25 February 2021 at 12.30 (or watch it recorded) to discuss what you have learnt, the challenges and solutions.
 You'll then take an assessment (multiple choice quiz) to demonstrate what you've learnt.